JasonPunyon/Rol/README.md

 ##The Store

 The Store is how you get at your data in redis.
-Rol wraps StackExchange.Redis's ConnectionMultiplexer to do it's work, so that's all it needs.
+The Store wraps StackExchange.Redis's ConnectionMultiplexer to do it's work, so that's all it needs.

 ```c#
 var connection = StackExchange.Redis.ConnectionMultiplexer.Connect("localhost");